General

 I use the server at my "web hotel" as the backup for my own

 disk, and vice versa.
-In addition, I plan to back up on a CD-ROM every
+In addition, I used to back up on a CD-ROM every